dwavesystems/dwave-ocean-sdk/docs/concepts/models.rst

     :end-before: end_models_bqm

-The binary quadratic model (BQM) class encodes Ising and quadratic unconstrained binary optimization (QUBO) models used by samplers such as the D-Wave system.
+The binary quadratic model (BQM) class encodes Ising and quadratic unconstrained binary optimization (QUBO) models used by samplers such as the |dwave_short|
+quantum computer.

 The BQM equation,